laharms01/data146_repository/project1.md

 Running this line sends a request to the specified api and creates a response variable, in this case named new_data, with the information from the api.
 With this response variable, you now have access to the desired data in your workspace and can use it for further analysis.

+> Describe the apply() function from the pandas library.
+What is its purpose?
+Using apply) to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
+Why do you think apply() could be a preferred approach?

+The apply() function in pandas is a usefull tool that applies an inputted function onto an entire set of data in a data frame.
+It then outputs a data frame with the new data points after the inputted function has been applied.
+For example, if I have a data frame and want to create a new frame with the square root of each data point I can quickly do this by using the apply() function.
+In this case I would pass the numpy.sqrt function into the apply(). data_f.apply(numpy.sqrt)

+Using the apply() function is an alternative to writing a loop that iterates over a data frame.
+The apply() function is often preferable to writing loops as it is a more succinct method of achieving the same end goal.
+Using apply() takes up a lot less space and makes your code easier to read through.

+> Also describe an alternative approach to filtering the number of columns in a data frame.
+Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?